Knowledge organization

 Issues related to knowledge sharing can be said to have been an important part of knowledge management for a long time.
 Knowledge sharing has received a lot of attention in research and business practice both within and outside organizations and its different levels.

 Sharing knowledge is not only about giving it to others, but it also includes searching, locating, and absorbing knowledge.
-Unawareness of the employees’ works and duties tend to provoke the repetition of mistakes, the waste of resources, and duplicating the same projects.
-It is important to motivate co-workers to share their knowledge.
-This concept is called knowledge enabling.
-It leads to trust among the individuals from an association and encourages a more open and proactive relationship that grants the trade of information easily.
+Unawareness of the employees' work and duties tends to provoke the repetition of mistakes, the waste of resources, and duplication of the same projects.
+Motivating co-workers to share their knowledge is called knowledge enabling.
+It leads to trust among individuals and encourages a more open and proactive relationship that grants the exchange of information easily.

 Knowledge sharing is part of the three-phase knowledge management process which is a continuous process model.
 The three parts are knowledge creation, knowledge implementation, and knowledge sharing.
 The process is continuous, which is why the parts cannot be fully separated.
-Knowledge creation is the consequence of individuals’ minds, interactions, and activities.
-Developing new ideas and arrangements allude to the process of knowledge creation.
+Knowledge creation is the consequence of individuals' minds, interactions, and activities.
+Developing new ideas and arrangements alludes to the process of knowledge creation.
 Using the knowledge which is present at the company in the most effective manner stands for the implementation of knowledge.
 Knowledge sharing, the most essential part of the process for our topic, takes place when two or more people benefit by learning from each other.

 Traditional human-based approaches performed by librarians, archivists, and subject specialists are increasingly challenged by computational (big data) algorithmic techniques.
 KO as a field of study is concerned with the nature and quality of such knowledge-organizing processes (KOP) (such as taxonomy and ontology) as well as the resulting knowledge organizing systems (KOS).